 • Kaikoura is a Zero Waste Community, visit Innovative Waste Kaikoura centre to recycle your empty cans, drink bottles and packaging or glass bottles and/or dump rubbish.

 For more information see our Recycling and Rubbish page.

 Blanket-banning freedom camping is not allowed under NZ law.
 In addition, tourism (including freedom camping) is an important part of our local economy.
 We must find solutions that continue to encourage visitors to our District whilst managing their impacts more effectively.

 Freedom Camping has been an issue for a number of years.
-This year, the closures of some traditional freedom camping spots along SH1 due to ongoing rebuild work may have resulted in a higher than normal concentration in other places in Kaikōura, including the Kiwa Road site.
+The closure of some traditional freedom camping spots along SH1 due to ongoing earthquake rebuild work may have resulted in a higher than normal concentration in other places in Kaikōura, including the Kiwa Road site.